The pandemic put a massive spotlight on supply chain resilience.

 However, the highly interconnected nature of supply chains can limit the economic case for making large-scale changes in their physical location.

-Backup inventory to absorb shocks
+Having backup inventory to absorb shocks

 Having backup inventory can help minimise the impact of disrupted supplies.